 - ½ cup fresh parsley chopped

-- 2 tablespoons coconut aminos or gluten-free tamari, or soy sauce
+- 2 tablespoons coconut aminos or gluten-free tamari or soy sauce

 - 2 tablespoons vegan Worcestershire sauce